IOS 6: Abnormal data usage

 Many users reported a higher-than-normal data usage after upgrading to iOS 6, causing some to be heavily billed for data largely exceeding their data plan.
 Steve Rosenbaum of The Huffington Post wrote that "The bug is the result of an iOS 6 problem that connects the phone to the cellular data network whenever the phone is connected to a WiFi signal," and also stated that Apple had released a patch.

 FaceTime certificate expiration

 In April 2014, users who were still running iOS 6 could not connect to FaceTime due to the expiration of a certificate.
 Apple released a support document explaining the problem, adding that devices capable of upgrading to iOS 7 must do so to fix the issue, while devices stuck on iOS 6 would receive an iOS 6.1.6 update.

 Supported devices

-With this release, Apple dropped support for older devices, specifically the third-generation iPod Touch and the first-generation iPad.
+Given some of the new iOS 6 features required a rear & front camera, and other iOS 6 compatible devices having similar hardware did not support many of the new features such as the iPhone 3GS and the iPod Touch (4th generation), therefore, with this release, Apple dropped support for devices that did not include a camera, thus the third-generation iPod Touch and the first-generation iPad did not receive the iOS 6 update.

+iOS 6 is the first version of iOS to drop support for an iPad.